stsiwo/ddd_concept/README.md

         - putting everything inside service class causes tight coupling and make us hard to maintain, but if you use domain event approach, you can encapsulate each logic into an event handler and make a connection with a domain event in the decoupled way.

-        - only one aggregate should be updated in a single transaction. why?
+        - only one aggregate should be updated in a single transaction. why? (see [Aggregates Section](#aggregates) for the answer)

       - event handlers: